 We bid our new friend adieu as we went about our walk, heading back to our house.

 “Do come back and visit.
 I will have some beers chilling for you in the fridge.”
 Sprightly conversations were enjoyed with our Canadian expat friend over our six weeks at Gran Pacifica.

 Would there ever be enough time to gain all her knowledge on moving to Nicaragua?
 There never seems to be enough time.
 We only have the amount of time gifted to us.

-Do you want to explore Nicaragua and meet like-minded people?
+Do you want to live in Nicaragua and meet like-minded people?
 There is hope!
-Use your time wisely and join us on an unforgettable journey as you get a chance to meet the friendly and welcoming people of Nicaragua.
-Join the Nicaragua Discovery Tour.
+Use your time wisely and speak to our experts on earning citizenship by investment today!

 Charlotte Tweed is an adventurous soul with a goal to take you on a journey where you don’t just visit—you live it.
 Graduating with a Travel and Tourism Honours diploma, Charlotte is channeling all her passion and skills into writing for Escape Artist.
 She began her expat journey on June 15, 2021, and will be chronicling her expat roadmap weekly in the Escape Artist newsletter.
 Reading, writing, and planning her and her husband’s next expat destination in the world are how she fills her days.
 As a recently published author, her mission is to transform your life with expat travel—one destination, one adventure, one story at a time.